Corderius: Exile in Geneva and Neuchâtel

 Denounced for his ideas, Corderius fled France in 1536 or 1537 and took refuge in the Republic of Geneva.
 There he taught alongside Calvin and William Farel.
 Corderius was in charge of a class in the School of de Rive.
 Over the next few years he saw rising hostility toward Protestants.
 He left the city and joined William Farel in Neuchâtel.
 Corderius was named as the director of the schools of the town.

 Teaching at Lausanne

 In October 1545 the Vaud appointed Corderius as director the School of Lausanne.
 He held that position 1545 to 1547.
 At the same time, Corderius was a teacher and director at the "Twelve," a boarding school.
 The state paid for the living costs of the pupils, who were allowed to confess or go on with their ministries.
 The boarding school was suppressed in 1587, same year the Academy was inaugurated.
 The state granted Corderius a retirement pension in recognition of his 12 years of service.

 During this period Pierre Viret acted as Corderius' pastor.

-Corderius was a brilliant pedagogian and grammarian who contributed much to the recognition of pedagogy, rhetoric, and linguistics.
+Corderius was a 16th-century humanist, pedagogue, and grammarian known for his influential Latin textbooks and contributions to the teaching of Latin grammar, rhetoric, and classical literature.